apetkau/microbial-informatics-2014/labs/mst/Answers.md

     ![full mst](images/lab2-full-mlst.jpg)

-    The differences would be that more isolates are included within the same groups as the levels (DLV, TLV) increases.
+    The differences would be that more isolates are included within the same groups as the levels (DLV, TLV) increase.
 With the Full MST, every isolate is connected within the same group.